ishakimanuel/movie-web-app/README.md

 ## Installation and run

-All you need is to clone this repo and instal all the dependencies, using npm or yarn (i recommend to use yarn)
+All you need is to clone this repo and instal all the dependencies, by using npm or yarn (i recommend to use yarn).

-`yarn install`
+command: `yarn install`

 After all dependencies installed, here all the available commands: